Dr Rafeef Ziadah

 Biography

-Prior to joining the department as Lecturer, Rafeef was a Postdoctoral Research Fellow with the 'Military Mobilities and Mobilising Movements in the Middle East' project with Professor Laleh Khalili.
-This ESRC funded project explored the politics of infrastructures, ports and transport in the Arabian Peninsula and culminated in the production of the website Sinews of War and Trade.
-Rafeef holds a PhD in Politics from York University, Canada (2014).
-Before moving to SOAS, she worked as researcher and campaigns organiser with a number of refugee rights and anti-poverty NGOs.
+She holds a PhD in Politics from York University, Canada.
+Previously she was a Lecturer in the Politics and International Studies department, SOAS University of London and Postdoctoral Research Fellow with the 'Military Mobilities and Mobilising Movements in the Middle East' project.
+This ESRC funded project explored the politics of transport infrastructures in the Arabian Peninsula and culminated in the production of the website Sinews of War and Trade.
+Rafeef is co-editor (with Brenna Bhandar) of the book Revolutionary Feminisms (Verso press 2020).

 Research interests